tomasherceg/dotvvm-docs/Pages/basics-built-in-controls.md

 You can use most of these properties on HTML elements too.

 + `DataContext` - changes the binding context for the content of the control / element.
 + `ID` - specifies an ID of the control.
-Because the control can appearin the page multiple times (e.g. when it is inside the Repeater control), the real id of the control might be different and sometimes it is calculated on the client side.
+Because the control can appear in the page multiple times (e.g. when it is inside the Repeater control), the real id of the control might be different and sometimes it is calculated on the client side.
 You can enforce the ID to be the same as you specified in the markup by setting the `ClientIDMode` property to `Static`.
 + `Visible` - hides the control in the page (using CSS `display: none`).